First and second order semi-strong interaction in reaction-diffusion systems: Laws of motion for second order semi-strong interaction

 \subsection{Simplifications by symmetries}

-All thus far analysed models where second order semi-strong interaction occurs have $n=1$ so that $\calL$ is self-adjoint.
-Hence, a natural consideration in the general case is to assume self-adjoint $\calL$ so that $w=\partial_\xi v_0$ can be chosen.
+All analyses in the literature for second order semi-strong interaction concern models with $n=1$ so that $\calL$ is self-adjoint.
+Hence, a natural consideration for the present general case is to assume self-adjoint $\calL$, which means $w=\partial_\xi v_0$ can be chosen.
 In this case we can proceed as follows for symmetric interfaces.